goodoldneon/consul-example/README.md

+# Consul Example

+## Background

+This repo shows how Consul can be used without sidecar containers.

 ## Instructions

 This section will start 2 Python apps: backend and frontend services.
 We want the frontend service to access the backend service via a human-readable hostname: http://backend.service.consul.
 Take a look at `frontend-service/server.py` to that hostname's usage.